brucemack/microlink/README.md

 I've learned many things during this project.
-One thing is for sure: Jonathan (K1RFD) who created this system is an outstanding engineer and we should all be greatly appreciative of the work that he and the rest of the EchoLink team do on behalf of the amateur community.
+One thing is for sure: Jonathan (K1RFD) who created this system is an outstanding engineer and we should all be greatly appreciative of the work that he and the rest of the EchoLink team do on behalf of the amateur readio community.

+I am [good in QRZ at KC1FSZ](https://www.qrz.com/db/kc1fsz) if you have any questions.

 # Architecture Overview/Parts

 My goal was to build a complete station from scratch, with no strings attached to PCs/servers.

+Once things are working smoothly I will integrate this onto a single PCB for ease of use with radios (link mode) and/or repeaters.

 At the moment there is no radio integration, but the final MicroLink product will provide an inexpensive interface between the internet and a radio to make linking very simple.